 Then we have the adductors (inner thigh muscles) and hip flexors.
 Everyone knows the Psoas because it’s the largest one and it attaches to the lumbar spine and top of the femur, but it’s not the only one.
 There are five!
 For healthy, strong hips and backs we must engage all five (Illiacus, Sartorius, Rectus Femoris and Pecteneus) But how?
 Read on.

-If we always work in the typical “Pilates Stance,” (heels together and legs turned out in external rotation, like a V), we are actually creating imbalances in the body.
+If we always work in the typical “Pilates Stance,” (heels together and legs turned out in external rotation, like a V), and always “wrapping the thighs” or turning out, we are actually creating imbalances in the body.
 Not what we want!
 It’s appropriate to use that stance in some exercises, but certainly not all.

 Now that I work more in parallel, hugging the midline, which works the deep external rotators (not the same thing as externally rotating your legs) and always engaging my lower abdominals and lifting up in my spine, my body has changed for the better.
 That Joseph Pilates quote “Feel the difference in 10 sessions.
 See the difference in 20 sessions.
 Have a whole new body in 30” feels truer now.